caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 int c[][];
 ```

 Arrays are reference types, derived from `System.Array`, and because of this jagged arrays do behave differently to multidimensional arrays.
 With the former, you can only guarantee that the "first dimension" of the array actually exists.
-If you declare an array of arrays of `int` values, for example, without initialising any data, you will initially create a one-dimensional array of `null` values, where each "slot" in the array could potentially store a reference to an array of `int`s but currently stores nothing.
-By contrast, if you create a multidimensional array of `int` values, each "slot" in every dimension is guaranteed to have a value because `int` is a value type.
+If you declare an array of arrays of `int` values, for example, without initialising any data, you will initially create a one-dimensional array of `null` values, where each item in the array could potentially store a reference to an array of `int`s but currently stores nothing.
+By contrast, if you create a multidimensional array of `int` values, each item in every dimension of the array is guaranteed to have a value because `int` is a value type.

 The elements of arrays are accessed using the "indexer access operator", `array[i]`.
 This operator is also used to access elements of other types by numbered or named index, such as lists or dictionaries.
+You can create types which use this operator with any type as its operand type, but this is dissuaded.

-Arrays are created with the `new` operator, and must have their size specified at creation time.
-They can also be initialised at creation time; if you initialise them, their size is implied from the initialisation data, and the type can be implied too.
+Arrays are created with the `new` operator, and must have their size specified at creation time; they are not resizable.
+For jagged arrays, this only applies to the top level of the array.
+They can also be initialised at creation time; if you initialise them, their size and type can be implied from the initialisation data.

 ```
 int a[] = new int[5];